Asterix: Description

-History
+Publication history

 Prior to creating the Asterix series, Goscinny and Uderzo had had success with their series Oumpah-pah, which was published in Tintin magazine.

 Astérix was originally serialised in Pilote magazine, debuting in the first issue on 29 October 1959.
-In 1961 the first book was put together, titled Asterix the Gaul.
+In 1961, the first book was put together, titled Asterix the Gaul.
 From then on, books were released generally on a yearly basis.
 Their success was exponential; the first book sold 6,000 copies in its year of publication; a year later, the second sold 20,000.
 In 1963, the third sold 40,000; the fourth, released in 1964, sold 150,000.
 A year later, the fifth sold 300,000; 1966's Asterix and the Big Fight sold 400,000 upon initial publication.
 The ninth Asterix volume, when first released in 1967, sold 1.2 million copies in two days.

 Uderzo's first preliminary sketches portrayed Asterix as a huge and strong traditional Gaulish warrior.
 But Goscinny had a different picture in his mind, visualizing Asterix as a shrewd, compact warrior who would possess intelligence and wit more than raw strength.
 However, Uderzo felt that the downsized hero needed a strong but dim companion, to which Goscinny agreed.
 Hence, Obelix was born.
 Despite the growing popularity of Asterix with the readers, the financial backing for the publication Pilote ceased.
 Pilote was taken over by Georges Dargaud.

 When Goscinny died in 1977, Uderzo continued the series by popular demand of the readers, who implored him to continue.
 He continued to issue new volumes of the series, but on a less frequent basis.
 Many critics and fans of the series prefer the earlier collaborations with Goscinny.
 Uderzo created his own publishing company, Éditions Albert René, which published every album drawn and written by Uderzo alone since then.
 However, Dargaud, the initial publisher of the series, kept the publishing rights on the 24 first albums made by both Uderzo and Goscinny.
 In 1990, the Uderzo and Goscinny families decided to sue Dargaud to take over the rights.
 In 1998, after a long trial, Dargaud lost the rights to publish and sell the albums.
 Uderzo decided to sell these rights to Hachette instead of Albert-René, but the publishing rights on new albums were still owned by Albert Uderzo (40%), Sylvie Uderzo (20%) and Anne Goscinny (40%).